 In 1901, a devastating loss took place in the Lemp mansion of Benton Park, Missouri.
 It shook the family to their core and spelled disaster for the family fortune.
 Little did the Lemps know, this death was only the first in what was to become a long line of suicides and gruesome misfortunes.

 Once one of the wealthiest and most powerful families in the St. Louis area, the Lemps' fate quickly took a turn for the worse after building and moving into their new, luxurious home.
-Who exactly was this family, and what happened to them to make their ghosts stick around in the lavish family mansion?
+Who exactly was this family, and what happened to cause their ghosts to stick around the lavish family mansion long after their deaths?

 As owner and operator, William Lemp pushed the Western Brewery to become the largest brewery in St. Louis—it later became the largest outside of New York with a single owner.
-William demonstrated innovation and a strong business sense: he began to brew and bottle the beer in the same facility, he installed the first refrigeration machine in an American brewery, and then added refrigerated railway cars to meet the growing demand.
-The beer became a national product that would soon have a worldwide reach.
+William demonstrated innovation and a strong business sense: He began to brew and bottle the beer in the same facility; he installed the first refrigeration machine in an American brewery; and he added refrigerated railway cars to allow the transport of Western Brewery beer across the United States.
+The beer became a national product that would soon reach worldwide distribution.

-The couple went on to have six children.
-The fourth, and William Sr.’s favorite, Frederick, was being groomed to replace his father at the head of the business.
-Unknown to the family, Federick had significant health problems that would lead to his death in 1901.
-When a close friend of William Sr.—Frederick Pabst—passed away in 1904, he was already despondent and slowly declining.
+William and Julia had six children.
+The fourth, and William Sr.’s favorite, Frederick, was being groomed to replace his father as the head of the business.
+Unbeknownst to the family, Federick had significant health problems that would lead to his death in 1901 of heart failure.
+The family took the death of the 28-year-old hard, especially Frederick’s father.
+William Lemp mourned deeply for three years.
+When a close friend of his, Frederick Pabst (of PBR fame), passed away in 1904, William was already despondent and slowly declining.
+About a month after Pabst's death, William Lemp committed suicide with a shotgun.

-Thanks to the strengthening temperance movement, beer was significantly less popular by the time of William Senior’s death.
-Eldest son, William Junior, called Billy, took over the Western Brewery but struggled to return it to its former glory.
+Thanks to the strengthening temperance movement, beer was significantly less popular by the time of William’s death.
+Eldest son William, Jr., or "Billy," took over the Western Brewery but struggled to return it to its former glory.
 In fact, Billy was much better at partying than running a business.
 It was rumored he took part in many discrete gatherings that involved illicit alcohol and prostitution.

 These misdeeds became grounds for his wife to divorce him in 1908, citing mistreatment and indecency.
 After only 11 days, the divorce was successfully filed.
 Billy’s wife received a large sum of money from the Lemp family and gained full custody of their only son.

-10 years later, the Western Brewery closed, without giving any notice to workers.
-Despite creating a non-alcoholic beer, the company simply couldn’t sustain itself through the oncoming prohibition.
+Ten years later, the Western Brewery closed, without giving any notice to workers.
+Despite creating a non-alcoholic beer, the company simply couldn’t sustain itself through Prohibition.
 This proved to be more than Billy could handle.
-Approximately four years later, on September 29, 1922, Billy became the second Lemp to die from suicide within Lemp mansion walls.
+Approximately four years later, on September 29, 1922, Billy became the second Lemp to die from suicide within the Lemp mansion walls.

-Two years before, another Lemp child had succumbed as well, although not in the family home.
+Two years before Billy's death, another Lemp child succumbed, although not in the family home.
 As a young woman, Elsa Lemp married the president of a prominent metal-producing company in 1910.
 The marriage ended in divorce in 1918.
 Apparently the couple reconciled, remarrying in 1920.
 But less than a month after their remarriage, Elsa shot herself in her bed.

 Upon hearing of the death of his sister, Billy said, “That’s the Lemp family for you!”